-Chinese gardens feature moss-covered dirt paths that never seem to follow a straight line, rocks that have special significance and a layout plan that harmonizes with the natural surroundings that sometimes includes natural features many kilometers from the garden.
+Chinese gardens feature plant-lined dirt paths that never seem to follow a straight line, rocks that have special significance and a layout plan that harmonizes with the natural surroundings that sometimes includes natural features many kilometers from the garden.
 There are few flowers.
 The principal elements are rocks and water.
 Chinese gardens often feature "mountain" scenes and complicated architectural tricks such as dead ends and unexpected destinations.
 The aim often is to create an illusion of natural scenes or miniature worlds.
 Many principals and concepts of Japanese gardening originated in China.
 Some of the most beautiful gardens in China are found in Suzhou near Shanghai and Fuzhou in Fujian Province.
 Tai Lake near Fuzhou is the source of China's most sought after garden stones.
 They are often used to symbolize mountains.

 Chinese gardens are designed to respond to all the seasons and be a microcosm of nature.
 "Mountains, oceans, islands, and waterfalls are all there in a small horizontal compass," wrote Boorstin.
 "Rocks, a prominent foil to the fragility of growing trees and shrubs and mosses, affirm the unchanging.
 They are not the architects's effort to defy the forces of time and nature, but another way of acquiescing.
 The...garden renews what dies or goes dormant, and reveres what survives."
 [Source: Daniel Boorstin, "The Creators"]